10115 laymon road, gambier 43022

 Kokosing State Scenic River

-Did you know there are over 50+ fish species located in the Kokosing State Scenic River?
+This site is #4 on the Kokosing Water Trail map and is approximately 5.4 miles to the next connector at the Big Run Bridge River Access.
+Laymon Road River Access is a popular one for fishing as deeper pools surround this location.
+There are over 50+ fish species located in the Kokosing State Scenic River.
 Many of those include; various Chubs such as the Creek and Bigeye Chub, various Redhorse species from the Smallmouth Redhorse to the Golden Redhorse and typical Sunfish from the Redear Sunfish to the Bluegill.
 The Kokosing River is known primarily for the abundant amount of smallmouth bass throughout the entire main stem of the river from Mount Vernon to the confluence at Walhonding.
 For more information on the species found throughout the Kokosing River, click on the link above and download the Fish ID checklist specific to the River Access points and their locations.
 This checklist was a collaborative effort with Brian Zimmerman, OSU Research River Ecologist and the Knox County Park District.